avaneev/biteopt/README.md

 parameters of the algorithm can be tuned to provide at least 20% lower convergence time.

-4. Parallelization of this algorithm is technically possible, but it is counter-productive.
+4. Parallelization of this algorithm is technically possible, but is counter-productive.
 It is more efficient to run several optimizers in parallel with different random seeds.